Ella Masar

-Ella Copple Masar (formerly Ella Masar McLeod; born April 3, 1986) is an American-Canadian former professional soccer player who is currently an assistant coach for the Chicago Red Stars in the National Women's Soccer League.
+Ella Copple Masar (formerly Ella Masar McLeod; born April 3, 1986) is an American-Canadian former professional soccer player who is currently an assistant coach for Chicago Stars FC of the National Women's Soccer League (NWSL).
 She previously played for FC Rosengård, Houston Dash, Chicago Red Stars, Paris Saint-Germain, magicJack, and VfL Wolfsburg.
-She made one appearance for the United States women's national soccer team in 2009.
+She made one appearance for the United States national team in 2009.

 Early life

 Born in Urbana, Illinois, Masar attended Urbana High School, where she holds the school record for most goals in a season (40) and career (92).
 Masar also played club soccer for Little Illini Soccer Club (now Illinois FC).
-Her mother was diagnosed with bipolar disorder when Ella was a teen, and her parents later divorced.
-Her father died from a heart attack in October 2011 while Ella was playing in France.
+Her mother was diagnosed with bipolar disorder when Masar was a teen, and her parents later divorced.
+Her father died from a heart attack in October 2011 while Masar was playing in France.

 University of Illinois

 Masar enrolled at the University of Illinois in 2004.
 She was a college walk-on and played for the Fighting Illini for four years.
 In 2006, she was named Big Ten Offensive Player of the Year and NSCAA Second Team All-American.
 During Masar's senior year, she was named All-Big Ten First Team and Lowe's All-American First Team.
 Over the course of the 2007 season, Masar tallied 12 goals and 3 assists.
-Throughout her career, Masar compiled a total of 20 assists – the second most in the program's history.
-She also added 27 goals, good for fourth most.
+Throughout her career, Masar compiled a total of 20 assists—the second most in the program's history—and 27 goals.